huangyuxiang03/huangyuxiang03.github.io/_pages/blogs/locret.md

 ## Background

-### Consumer-Grade Devices, End-Side LLMs and Long-Context Inference
+### Consumer-Grade Devices, End-Side LLMs, and Long-Context Inference

-In recent years, we are observing a blooming trend of the development of Large Language Models (LLMs).
-Models exhibits a stronger performance on nearly all domains, and practioners start to develop more compact models specially designed for consumer-grade devices.
+In recent years, we have witnessed a rapid expansion in the development of Large Language Models (LLMs).
+These models are demonstrating improved performance across nearly every domain, and developers are now focusing on creating more compact models specifically designed for consumer-grade devices.

-**Consumer-Grade Devices.** To obtain a better experience on LLM usage, hardware providers are designing and manufacturing cheaper and smaller GPUs, or implementing GPUs and NPUs on a single SoC to reduce the overall cost for AI models.
-For example, Nvidia 4090 only has 24GB GPU memory and can be installed on personal computers, while the price is controlled under $2000 U.S. dollars.
-Companies such as Apple and Qualcomm are now providing devices that is specially optimized for AI compute loads, such as matrix multiplication and sparse operations.
-However, such devices still suffer from severe inadequate GPU memory and limited compute power.
+**Consumer-Grade Devices.** To enhance the user experience with LLMs, hardware manufacturers are designing and producing cheaper, smaller GPUs, or integrating GPUs and NPUs into a single SoC to reduce the overall cost of AI models.
+For example, the Nvidia 4090, with only 24GB of GPU memory, can be installed in personal computers, and its price is controlled under $2000 USD.
+Companies like Apple and Qualcomm are also creating devices optimized for AI compute tasks, such as matrix multiplication and sparse operations.
+However, these devices still struggle with limited GPU memory and compute power.

-**End-Side LLMs.** To tackle the obstacles of memory and compute, end-side LLMs are designed and trained to serve a delicate AI service on the user's side.
-Such models usually has a compact size less than 8B, usually around 1B-3B.
-MiniCPM consist of a series of  1.2B, 2.4B and 4B models, Phi-3-mini has a size around 3B and Llama-3.2 series is equipped with 1B and 3B models.
-Despite the reduced size, such LLMs exhibits strong ability and are often compared with 7B-8B models.
-To support more complicated tasks, e.g. multi-hop reasoning, needle-in-a-haystack and AI-driven operating systems, the context lengths of such models are often extended.
-MiniCPM-3-4B is capable to process 32K context, Phi-3-mini-128K and Llama-3.2-1B/3B even support 128K long-context inference, making it possible for end-side LLMs to obtain long-context abilities.
+**End-Side LLMs.** To overcome the challenges of memory and computational constraints, end-side LLMs are designed and trained to provide efficient AI services on the user's device.
+These models typically have a compact size of less than 8B, often between 1B and 3B parameters.
+MiniCPM includes models ranging from 1.2B to 4B, Phi-3-mini is around 3B, and the Llama-3.2 series has 1B and 3B models.
+Despite their reduced size, these LLMs exhibit impressive capabilities, often rivaling 7B-8B models.
+To support more complex tasks like multi-hop reasoning, needle-in-a-haystack search, and AI-driven operating systems, these models are frequently designed to handle extended context lengths.
+MiniCPM-3-4B can process up to 32K tokens, and Phi-3-mini-128K and Llama-3.2-1B/3B even support 128K long-context inference, enabling end-side LLMs to perform long-context tasks effectively.

-**Long-Context Inference.** Compared to traditional short-context LLM inference, long-context LLM inference shifts the computing paradigm in two key ways:
+**Long-Context Inference.** Long-context LLM inference differs from traditional short-context inference in two key ways:

 - Increased computational overhead for attention mechanisms

-    As context length grows, the computation required for obtaining attention scores increases quadratically, which results in a higher ratio of the computational budget in a transformer block;
+    As the context length increases, the computation required for attention scores grows quadratically, consuming a larger portion of the computational budget within each transformer block.

-- Higher memory footprint for key-value (KV) caching
+- Higher memory requirements for key-value (KV) caching

-    Longer contexts require larger KV caches, which dramatically increases the peak memory usage.
+    Longer contexts necessitate larger KV caches, significantly increasing peak memory usage.

-These shifts demand innovative techniques to mitigate computational costs and manage memory usage effectively for long-context LLM inference.
-Consumer-grade devices cannot provide such memory space for KV cache, making the usage of end-side LLM obeying its original design.
-From such consideration, developing a KV cache compression algorithm for long-context inference on consumer-grade devices is vital for the democratization of LLMs.
+These challenges call for innovative techniques to reduce computational costs and manage memory more efficiently for long-context LLM inference.
+Consumer-grade devices, with their limited memory, cannot fully support such caches, making it crucial to develop KV cache compression algorithms for long-context inference on these devices to democratize LLMs.

 ### Existing Efficient Inference Approaches

-KV cache is always a bottleneck of inference throughput, for which a bunch of KV cache-centric efficient inference algorithms are proposed.
-We categorize them into *algorithm optimization* and *system optimization*
+KV cache is often the bottleneck in inference throughput, leading to the development of several KV cache-centric efficient inference algorithms.
+We categorize them into *algorithm optimizations* and *system optimizations*.

 Algorithm Optimization:

 - Quantization-based methods:

-    The KV cache is stored in low-bit representations, e.g. 2-bits or 4-bits.
-Quantization can be applyed to each token indivisually or by channel.
+    KV caches are stored in low-bit representations (e.g., 2-bits or 4-bits).
+Quantization can be applied either token-wise or by channel.

 - Sparsity-based methods:

-    No KV cache reduction is carried out.
-When computing the attention matrix, find some patterns according to heads or layers, and approach the complete matrix by only calculating limited entries.
+    No direct reduction of KV cache size is performed.
+Instead, attention matrix computation is optimized by identifying patterns in heads or layers, reducing the number of entries to be calculated.

 - Token-dropping:
-    - Eviction-based.
-A scoring function (usually designed manually) is designed to assess the importance of each token (or each cache unit), then evict the units with low importance score.
+    - Eviction-based: A scoring function (usually manually designed) assesses the importance of each token (or cache unit), and units with lower scores are evicted.
-    - Token-merging (Attention Pool-based).
-A merging function is designed to mix multiple adjacent cache units into one single unit, e.g. StreamingLLM use a addition function to pool the cache units.
+    - Token-merging (Attention Pool-based): Multiple adjacent cache units are merged into a single unit, such as in StreamingLLM, which uses an addition function to pool cache units.

 System Optimizations:

-- Offloading-base:
+- Offloading-based:

-    Divide the full cache into chunks, and offload most of them to CPU or disk memory.
-Only the most related ones are retrieved to GPU at each chunk of chunked prefill.
+    The full cache is divided into chunks, and most of these chunks are offloaded to CPU or disk memory.
+Only the most relevant chunks are retrieved to the GPU during chunked prefill.

-- Hardaware-aware algorithms:
+- Hardware-aware algorithms:

-    Flash-attention and Page-attention utilize the architecture of modern GPUs to implement a memory efficient attention kernel, reducing the runtime peak GPU memory.
+    Techniques like Flash-attention and Page-attention leverage modern GPU architectures to implement memory-efficient attention kernels, reducing peak GPU memory usage.

 - Designing better infrastructures:

-    More efficient programming languages, disaggregated inference frameworks can also enhance the efficiency of LLM long-context inference.
+    More efficient programming languages and disaggregated inference frameworks can also improve the efficiency of long-context LLM inference.

-We list the pros and cons of each way of implementing efficient long-context inference in the [Appendix](#appendix).
+A detailed comparison of the pros and cons of each approach for efficient long-context inference can be found in the [Appendix](#appendix).

 ### Inference Spatial Complexity

-From our perspective, existing technics of inference can be categorized according to their spatial complexity.
-Denote $n$ as the length of context and $c\geq 1$ is a constant.
+From our perspective, existing inference techniques can be categorized based on their spatial complexity.
+Let $n$ denote the context length, and let $c\geq 1$ be a constant.

-- $O(n^2)$: Quadratic complexity, e.g. vanilla full KV cache inference.
-This is extremely heavy for all kind of devices in long-context inference scenarios.
+- $O(n^2)$: Quadratic complexity, e.g., vanilla full KV cache inference.
+This complexity is extremely resource-intensive for all devices in long-context inference scenarios.

-- $O(c\times n)$: Linear complexity, e.g. full KV cache inference with chunked prefill.
-This complexity is very heavy for memory constrained scenarios, as the KV cache size increases when the context is longer.
+- $O(c\times n)$: Linear complexity, e.g., full KV cache inference with chunked prefill.
+This complexity is still demanding in memory-constrained settings, as the KV cache size increases with context length.

-- $O(n/c)$: Linear complexity with constant reduction, e.g. quantization, sparse attention, and most system optimizations.
-This complexity can solve the long-context inference problem to some extent, as the size of KV cache can be significantly reduced when the constant $c$ is large enough.
-However, this complexity is unacceptable when the context length grows even longer, to 128K or even 1M tokens.
+- $O(n/c)$: Linear complexity with constant reduction, e.g., quantization, sparse attention, and most system optimizations.
+While this complexity can reduce KV cache size significantly, it becomes impractical when context lengths extend to 128K or even 1M tokens.

 - $O(1)$: Constant complexity.
-This complexity can be implemented by two means: token dropping and RNN.
-Token dropping with a static budget size is $O(1)$, and RNNs such as Mamba and RWKV also have constant complexity during inference.
+This complexity can be achieved through token dropping or by using RNNs.
+Token dropping with a fixed cache size is $O(1)$, and RNNs like Mamba and RWKV also maintain constant complexity during inference.

-In order to tackle the long-context inference problem, we would like to find an algorithm that is $O(1)$. **Thus, designing a better scoring function to resolve the inaccuracy in existing eviction-based algorithms is our target.** Apart from designing the scoring function by hand, we introduce a training paradigm to learn an accurate scoring function.
+To address the long-context inference challenge, we aim to design an algorithm with $O(1)$ complexity. **Our goal is to develop a better scoring function to improve the accuracy of existing eviction-based algorithms.** Instead of manually designing this function, we introduce a training paradigm to learn an accurate scoring function.

 ---

 ## Locret

-Here is the overall framework design of Locret, where we first find the importance scoring function by training, then we conduct eviction along with chunked prefill.
+The overall framework of Locret is outlined below, where we first train the importance scoring function, followed by cache eviction and chunked prefill.

 <div id="framework" style="text-align: center;">
   <img src="https://raw.githubusercontent.com/huangyuxiang03/huangyuxiang03.github.io/refs/heads/main/_pages/blogs/assets/locret/pattern.png" alt="desc" style="width: 60%;">
   <figcaption>Figure 2: The framework of Locret.</figcaption>
 </div>

-### Training to Evict
+### Training for Eviction

 #### Retaining Head and Causal Importance Score

-As drawn in Figure [2](#framework), we inject additional parameters, named **retaining head** (denote as $\mathbf{R}$ for simplicity), to each attention module.
-The retaining head is an FFN consist of two matrixes and one non-linear activation, i.e.
+As depicted in Figure [2](#framework), we introduce an additional parameter called **retaining head** (denoted as $\mathbf{R}$) for each attention module.
+The retaining head is an FFN composed of two matrices and a non-linear activation function, defined as:

 $$\mathbf{R}(\mathbf{x}) = \sigma(\mathbf{xW_1})\mathbf{W_2}.$$

-The input of the retaining head is the concatenation $[\mathbf{Q}, \mathbf{K}, \mathbf{V}]$, and output the number of KV heads values representing the importance, which we name **causal importance score (CIS)**.
-It is implemented as the following code (pytorch style).
+The input to the retaining head is the concatenation $[\mathbf{Q}, \mathbf{K}, \mathbf{V}]$, and it outputs the number of KV head values representing the importance, which we refer to as the **causal importance score (CIS)**.
+The PyTorch-style code implementation is shown below:
 ```python
 cis = self.retaining_head_w2(
     self.act(